Kate Douglass: 2022 Short Course World Championships

 At the 2022 Short Course World Championships in Melbourne, Douglass won a gold medal in the 200 m individual medley, setting a new Americas record of 2:02.12 and swimming the second-fastest time ever behind Katinka Hosszú in 2014 (2:01.86).
 This was her first individual title in a global competition.

-Douglass won a silver medal with the women's 4 × 100 m freestyle relay in 3:26.29, setting another Americas record, and a gold medal with the 4 × 50 m mixed medley relay, setting a new world record.
-She won a gold medal with the women's 4 × 50 m freestyle relay with another Americas and championship record.
-She won a gold medal in the 4 × 100 m medley relay by setting a new world record and another silver medal in the women's 4 × 50 m medley relay.
-She also won the gold medal in the 200 m breaststroke by setting a new championship record, winning her second individual title in a global competition within three days.
+Douglass won a silver medal with the women's 4×100 meter freestyle relay in 3:26.29, setting another Americas record, and a gold medal with the 4×50 meter mixed medley relay, setting a new world record.
+She won a gold medal with the women's 4×50 meter freestyle relay with another Americas and championship record.
+She won a gold medal in the 4×100 meter medley relay, setting a new world record, and another silver medal in the women's 4×50 m medley relay.
+She also won the gold medal in the 200 meter breaststroke, setting a new championship record and winning her second individual title in a global competition within three days.

 2023

 2023 NCAA season

 At the 2022 Tennessee Invite, Douglass broke her own NCAA, U.S. Open, and American record in the 200 yard breaststroke, swimming a time of 2:01.87.
 At the 2023 Cavalier Invitational, Douglass further reset the U.S. Open and American record in the 200 yard breaststroke with a time of 2:01.43, becoming the fastest ever in the event by over a second.
 However, as this swim was done as a time trial, it was not eligible as an NCAA record.
 At the 2023 ACC Championships, Douglass swam the 100 yard butterfly, 200 yard individual medley, and 100 yard freestyle, winning titles in all three events.
 She recorded a time of 48.84 in the 100 yard butterfly, setting NCAA, U.S. Open, and American records, as well as swimming a time of 45.86 in the 100 yard freestyle which made her the third woman under 46 seconds in the event, and a time of 1:50.15 in the 200 yard IM, placing her at second fastest of all time and just 0.07 seconds off Alex Walsh's record.